 (C) Within three days after the contracting office receives notification of the protest, the HCA may endorse the request for approval and electronically transmit the request and the D&F to the appropriate office in paragraphs (a)(3)(i)(1)(i)-(iii) of this section.
 That office shall immediately distribute the request and the D&F to the addressee in 5101.290(b)(1).

 (2) Process the finding as required at paragraph (b) of this section.
 The D&F must clearly address the areas identified in paragraph (b)(1)(A).
 The DASA(P) must approve the D&F before the contracting officer authorizes continuing performance, except for contracting offices reporting to AMC, where the Command Counsel provides the approval.
 Process the request for approval as required in paragraph (b).

 (g) Notice to GAO.
+The head of the contracting activity shall report to GAO as described at FAR 33.104(g).
+See Appendix GG for further delegation.
 Send the report to the addressee in 5101.290(b)(1) not later than 45 days after receipt of the recommendations.